raspberrypilearning/serene-scene/en/step_2.md

 ![image showing the blocks for variables](images/variable-blocks.png)

-You will also see that the `tree`{:class="block3variables"} block has a tick next to it.
+You will also see that the `tree`{:class="block3variables"} block has a check mark next to it.
 This makes the variable visible on the Stage.

 ![image showing the stage with the tree variable visible](images/stage_2.png)